 Will there be any flexibility on the time period for CPD that can be used to evidence criterion 6.1 (currently 12 months)?

 We’re still asking members to use a CPD activity completed within the last 12 months where possible.
 However, if the impact of coronavirus means you’ve had to delay sending us your application, we’ll offer some flexibility.
 Please highlight if this applies in your application or contact us beforehand at email@example.com.

 I'm not seeing any clients at the moment due to coronavirus.
 Do I need ongoing supervision and how will this affect my accreditation?

 If you’re considering or currently applying for accreditation, you’ll need to meet our usual supervision requirement of 1.5 hours a month.
 We relaxed this requirement between 23 March and 1 October 2020 due to the lockdown restrictions.

 You may wish to consider alternatives, such as peer supervision, if your usual supervision arrangement isn’t possible.
 We ask that members to use their professional judgment when considering what supervisory support they need.

 Please see our guidance on supervision for further information.

 I'm seeing a reduced number of clients; can I reduce my supervision?

 The same applies as in the previous question.
-We’re asking members to use their professional judgement on what level of supervisory support they need, and we’ll be flexible with our usual standards during the lockdown restrictions.
+We ask members to use their professional judgment on what level of supervisory support they need.
+You will need to meet the 1.5 hours a month requirement.

 Can I replace individual supervision with peer supervision during this situation?